Amplitude-Developer-Docs/amplitude-dev-center/docs/data/best-practices.md

 ---
-title: Iteratively Best Practices
+title: Amplitude Data Best Practices
-description: Use Iteratively best practices to get the most out of your analytics tools.
+description: Use Amplitude Data best practices to get the most out of your analytics tools.
 ---

 In order to get the most out of your analytics tools it's important to spend the time ensuring that you have a good foundation in place.
 We recommend the following as best practices for analytics: